Introduction

 International Standards and Certifications

 International certification ensures that PPR Fittings meet strict technical requirements for pressure resistance, material composition, and long-term durability.
 Standards such as ISO 15874 define performance rules for polypropylene piping systems used in hot and cold water distribution.
-DIN 8077/8078 specifies dimensional accuracy and mechanical strength, while NSF/ANSI 61 verifies that materials are safe for potable water contact.
 Compliance requires manufacturers to conduct hydrostatic pressure tests, thermal aging tests, and material verification.
 Products meeting these standards provide predictable performance in residential, commercial, and municipal plumbing infrastructure.

 Manufacturer Identification and Product Markings